Threaded Connection • Compact Safety Relief Valves

 A threaded safety valve is not selected only by thread size.
 The connection form, thread standard, pressure rating, set pressure, required relieving capacity, medium, temperature, material and installation direction all affect whether the valve can protect the equipment correctly.

-For example, a buyer may request a 2 threaded safety valve 500 psi, but that phrase does not confirm the medium, capacity, orifice, temperature, thread standard or whether the valve is spring loaded or pilot operated.
+For example, a buyer may request a 2-inch threaded safety valve for 500 psi service, but that phrase does not confirm the medium, capacity, orifice, temperature, thread standard or whether the valve is spring loaded or pilot operated.
 Before quotation, the thread type and pressure relief data must be converted into a complete engineering requirement.

 Selection boundary